 Quite often (not always) volunteer plants come up in the same spot (or close to it) as the parent plant was growing the year before.
 By letting a volunteer plant grow in the same spot as it’s parent did you deplete the soil of nutrients and encourage disease build up and pest problems.

 Any spot in your garden shouldn’t see the same family of plants for at least 4 years.
 Letting volunteers grow breaks that rule.

-Let’s say for example I plant carrots in a spot where latter a volunteer tomato plant comes up.
-If I let the tomato grow it will shade the growing carrots and it’s roots will rob space, water and nutrients from the carrots.
+Let’s say for example I plant carrots in a spot where later a volunteer tomato plant comes up.
+If I let the tomato grow it will shade the growing carrots and its roots will rob space, water, and nutrients from the carrots.

-You never know what your going to get
+You never know what you’re going to get

 And don’t even get me started on hybrid plants!
-You have know idea what you are going to get with volunteer plants from hybrids!
+You have no idea what you are going to get with volunteer plants from hybrids!

 Why waste time, space and water on something that may not even produce a viable (or tasty) fruit?
 Again, it’s a WEED, pull it!

 #2 – What should you do with volunteer plants in my garden?

 Answer: Pull them, Burn them, feed them to your chickens, just don’t waste space on them in your garden!